scatteredsky/wguprojects/D191-Advanced-Data-Management/README.md

 # D191 Advanced Data Management

-COMPETENCIES
-Writing Complex SQL Statement
+**COMPETENCIES:**

-Writes complex SQL statements in order to implement functions, stored procedures, and triggers to prepare data sets for data analysis and manipulation.
+—Writing Complex SQL Statement in order to implement functions, stored procedures, and triggers to prepare data sets for data analysis and manipulation.

-Configuring Extraction, Transformation, and Loading (ETL) Workflows

-Configures data extraction, transformation, and loading tasks in order to automate data integration.
+—Configuring Extraction, Transformation, and Loading (ETL) Workflows in order to automate data integration.

 ## INTRODUCTION